Crimea in the Roman era

-The Crimean Peninsula (at the time known as Taurica) was under partial control of the Roman Empire during the period of 47 BC to c.
-340 AD.
-The territory under Roman control mostly coincided with the Bosporan Kingdom (although under Nero, from 62 to 68 AD; it was briefly attached to the Roman Province of Moesia Inferior).
+The Crimean Peninsula (at the time known as Taurica) was under partial control of the Roman Empire during 47 BC to c.
+340 AD and the 6th to 13th century.
+The territory under Roman control mostly coincided with the Bosporan Kingdom (although under Nero, from 62 to 68 AD, it was briefly attached to the Roman Province of Moesia Inferior).

 Rome lost its influence in Taurica in the mid third century AD, when substantial parts of the peninsula fell to the Goths, but at least nominally the kingdom survived until the 340s AD.
-The Eastern Roman Empire, the eastern part of the Roman Empire that survived the loss of the western part of the empire, later regained Crimea under Justinian I. The Byzantine Empire controlled portions of the peninsula well into the Late Middle Ages.
+The Eastern Roman Empire, that survived the loss of the western parts of its empire, later regained Crimea under Justinian I and controlled portions of the peninsula well into the Late Middle Ages, particularly through the successor states of the Empire of Trebizond and the Principality of Theodoro.

 Roman Empire

 Rome started to dominate the Crimea peninsula (then called Taurica) in the 1st century BC.
 The initial area of their penetration was mainly in eastern Crimea (Bosporus kingdom) and in the western Greek city of Chersonesos.
 The interior was only nominally under Roman rule.

 A Greek fresco depicting the goddess Demeter, from Panticapaeum in the ancient Bosporan Kingdom (a client state of the Roman Empire), 1st century AD, Crimea.

 In ancient times Crimea was known as "Chersonesus Taurica", from the name of the Tauri, who were descendants of the Cimmerians.
 Many Greek colonists settled in Taurica: their most renowned colony was Chersonesos.
 In 114 BC the Bosporus kingdom accepted the overlordship of Mithridates VI Eupator, king of Pontus, as a protection from tribes of Scythians.
 For nearly five centuries after the defeat of Mithridates by the Roman Pompey, Crimea was under the suzerainty of Rome.

 The main Roman settlement was Charax, a castrum probably built around 60–65, and the main naval Roman base was in Chersonesos.

 When the Romans arrived at Taurica, they set up their camp and built a fortress and a temple of Jupiter Dolichenus on the coast of the harbor of Balaklava, then called Symbolon Limen.

 Tiberius Julius Aspurgus (8 BC – 38) founded a line of Bosporan Kings which endured with some interruptions until 341.
 Originally called Aspurgus, he adopted the Roman names "Tiberius Julius" because he received Roman citizenship and enjoyed the patronage of the first two Roman Emperors, Augustus and Tiberius.
 All of the following kings adopted these two Roman names followed by a third name, mostly of Pontic, Thracian or Sarmatian origin.
 Bosporan kings struck coinage throughout the kingdom period, which included gold staters bearing portraits of the respective Roman Emperors.